danny0838/lolikit/README.md

 This version change a lot of configure variables names.
 Check `loli help --config` if your `lolikitrc` are not work.

-  - Enhanced: now user can assign a `default_project_dir` in `user` section in your USER-LEVEL lolikitrc file.
-This project folder will be used when user are not within any loli project folder.
+  - Enhanced: now user can assign a `default_project_dir` in `user` section in your **USER-LEVEL lolikitrc** file.
+This project will auto be used when current working directory are not within any loli project folder.
-  - Enhanced: note-selector now be added a `reverse` command.
   - Enhanced: note-selector can display a special icon for resourced md.
+  - Enhanced: note-selector now be added a `reverse` and `show` commands.
+  - Enhanced: note-selector can access the resources of a resourced md directly by `<number>.` command format.
   - Added: `show` command to show current project stats.
   - Tweaked: change a lot of config variables names.